-Arrive in Kyoto today, where you’ll be met at the airport and transferred to your hotel.
+Arrive in Kyoto today, where you’ll be met at the train station and transferred to your hotel.
 Kyoto is Japan's former imperial capital and much of its historic sites are still intact.
-We recommend staying in a luxury hotel within the historic area, such as the Ritz-Carlton Kyoto, or in a ryokan guesthouse where you can experience traditional Japanese hospitality, sleeping in suites with sliding door partitions and futon mattresses rolled out on tatami floors.
+We recommend staying in a luxury hotel within the historic area or in a ryokan guesthouse where you can experience traditional Japanese hospitality, sleeping in suites with sliding door partitions and futon mattresses rolled out on tatami floors.

 Kyoto is home to multiple UNESCO World Heritage Sites and no matter how modernized it becomes, there’s seemingly a remnant of its past on every corner.
 Today you have a full day of sightseeing with your guide to explore the city’s attractions, whether it’s a 6th-century landmark such as Shimogamo Shrine, or a futuristic structure like Kyoto Tower.
 Return to your hotel or ryokan in Kyoto tonight.